 - 1968.
 The gap between King Street and Kapahulu Street is opened.
 H-1 is extended east to its present terminus east of Kilauea Ave.
 There is still a gap between Pele Street and Ke'eaumoku Street.

 - 1972.
 H-1 is open from Kamehameha Highway (Western terminus) to Kaimakani Street, immediately west of the Halawa interchange.
 The Hawala interchange and sections of H-1 to Middle Street are proposed.
 From Middle Street east to Kilauea Ave is completed freeway.
-Hawaii 72 is trunced at the eastern end of H-1; the orphaned section between Pu'uloa Road and Middle Street is re-signed as Hawaii 78.
+Route 72 is truncated at the eastern end of H-1; the orphaned section between Pu'uloa Road and Middle Street is re-signed as Route 78.

 - 1986.
 H-1 is completed between Nimitz Highway and Middle Street (Miles 18-19), completing H-1.
 The through lanes of H-1 east use the Middle Street tunnel, completed in 1961 for the Middle Street off-ramp.

-Many thanks to Joel Windmiller for his help in creating this timeline.
+Joel Windmiller's research helped in creating this timeline.

 - 11/15/99 by Jeff Royston.